djkeu/ChaosMachineWebView/README.md

 ## Modules
 ### General
-- `FixMe:` ShowProgress.js
-  - `FixMe:` delays in ShowProgress should match percentages
-  - `FixMe:` delays should be displayed before the display of progress
 - `FixMe:` color modules:
   - `FixMe:` clean stopping routine
   - `ToDo:` delay before showing text
 - `FixMe:` ModuleTemplate.js is not accurate

+- `Done:` ShowProgress.js
+  - `Done:` delays in ShowProgress should match percentages
+  - `Done:` delays should be displayed before the display of progress

 ### New modules
 - `ToDo:` ContinueCountdown.js